unexpectedness/clj-delegate/README.md

   `'[clojure.lang.IObj withMeta [m]]`
   Note that only the number of parameters and not their name matters in the signature.
-- a function accepting one method-descriptor as argument that should return true when it matches the method at hand.
+- a function accepting one method-descriptor as argument and that returns true to mean the transformer should be applied to this method.

 A transformer can either be :
 - a function accepting a method-descriptor as argument that modifies then